 Children with anxiety require education.
 If your child is experiencing anxiety, it is important not to yell, tease or demean them for their anxious thoughts and behaviors.
-Also, if you yourself are outwardly anxious, you will feed into your child’s anxiety and perpetuate the problem.
+Also, if you yourself are outwardly anxious, your behavior feed into your child’s anxiety and perpetuate the problem.

 So, what can you do?

 ANXIETY in CHILDREN and SPECIAL EDUCATION:

 However, anxiety in children is covered under Section 504 of the American Disabilities Act and your child can receive modifications and accommodations in their classroom through a 504 plan.
-This can include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
+Examples of accommodations include extra time on tests, taking exams in an alternative setting, alternative homework assignments or adjustments in their school day.
 Another common modification is for them to have a special hall pass to a safe place in case they experience a panic attack during the school day.

 If your child is experiencing anxiety and it is affecting their performance in school, you should schedule a meeting with your school’s Student Study Team (SST).
 Here, the team can evaluate your child’s situation and make a recommendation for school success.